-BUILDING A MOVEMENT TO REIMAGINE PUBLIC SAFETY
+BUILDING A MOVEMENT TO REDEFINE

-An older man in a suit helps a toddler with his bow tie, they are in a parking lot.
-Government building interior with Corinthian columns and skylights.Young man standing in middle of street looking directly at camera.Two men hugging with heads on shoulders at an event.Two women seated at a conference room table, one reading, one talking aloud using her hands.
+Two men hugging with heads on shoulders at an event.An older man in a suit helps a toddler with his bow tie, they are in a parking lot.
+Government building interior with Corinthian columns and skylights.Government building interior with Corinthian columns and skylights.Young man standing in middle of street looking directly at camera.Two women seated at a conference room table, one reading, one talking aloud using her hands.

 CREATING SAFE, HEALTHY, & HOPEFUL COMMUNITIES — TOGETHER